Night Shifts (film): Synopsis

-A convenience store clerk is robbed at gunpoint.
-The gunman and the clerk recognize each other as old friends from high school.
+Convenience store clerk Billy is held at gunpoint by robber Artoun, who stops when they recognize each other as old friends from high school.
 The two reconnect on the floor of the store.
-The gunman reveals he sold his car to their mutual friend, Elijah, and came to rob the store on a bike.
-The clerk admits he was recently fired from his acting gig at an escape room.
-The two get into an argument after the clerk says the gunman went from being the coolest guy in high school to robbing a convenience store on a bike.
-The gunman retaliates by pointing his gun in the clerk's face until he apologizes.
+Artoun reveals he sold his car to their mutual friend Elijah, and thus came to rob the store on a bike.
+Billy admits he was recently fired from his acting gig at an escape room.
+The two argue after Billy points out that Artoun went from being the coolest guy in high school to robbing a convenience store on a bike.
+Artoun retaliates by pointing his gun in Billy's face until he apologizes.

-The gunman tries to return the conversation to normal but the clerk angrily calls him out for threatening him.
-The gunman brushes him off, claiming the clerk's negative attitude is why they stopped hanging out after high school.

-At that moment, the police show up as a result of the silent alarm being pressed, prompting the gunman to take the clerk hostage.
-When the police man enters, the clerk and the gunman recognize him as Elijah.
+Artoun tries to return the conversation to normal, but Billy angrily calls him out for threatening him.
+Artoun brushes him off, claiming that Billy's negative attitude is why they stopped hanging out after high school.
+Police show up as a result of the silent alarm being pressed, prompting Artoun to take Billy hostage.
+When the police officer enters, the two recognize him as Elijah.
 The three stand in awkward silence while more police cars arrive outside.